Romain Danzé

-Romain Danzé (born 3 July 1986) is a French former professional footballer who spent his entire career with Stade Rennais in Ligue 1.
+Romain Danzé (born 3 July 1986) is a French former professional footballer who spent his entire career with Ligue 1 club Rennes.
 He played as a right-back, but could also play as a midfielder or left-back.

-Danzé spent his entire career at with Stade Rennais in Ligue 1 and made 377 appearances and scoring ten times in all competitions.
+Danzé spent his entire career at with Rennes in Ligue 1 and made 377 appearances and scoring ten times in all competitions.
 Following his retirement, he announced his intention to earn his coaching badges.

 Club career

-Early career
+Early life and early career

-Born in Douarnenez, France, Danzé grew up in Pouldergat and began his football career when he joined Gourlizon Sports at six years old in October 1992 and his father, Jean-Yves, was working.
+Danzé was born on 3 July 1986 in Douarnenez, Finistère.
+He grew up in Pouldergat and began his football career when he joined Gourlizon Sports at six years old in October 1992 and his father, Jean-Yves, was working.
 Danzé quickly excelled at Gourlizon Sports that his performance attracted interests from Rennes, Auxerre, AS Monaco and FC Nantes.
 Ultimately, he joined Stella Maris Douarnenez at age thirteen.
 Danzé also trained at PEF Ploufragan, a regional academy located in the Brittany region that trained players similarly to the Clairefontaine academy in the Île-de-France.
 However, his football career was threatened when he was diagnosed with Osgood–Schlatter disease.
 But Danzé managed to overcome from his injury.

 Danzé arrived at the Rennes Academy in 2001 after they invited to a trial and impressed the side.
 Although he played as a defender, Danzé began to play in the midfield position.
 At one point, Danzé was the captain for the reserve side.
 He initially was a regular fixture for the Rennes reserves playing in the CFA team, but was later plagued with injuries.
 Despite this, Danzé signed his first professional contract in the summer of 2006.